goschtl/zope/z3c.zalchemy/trunk/src/z3c/zalchemy/README.txt

 "z3c.zalchemy" integrates the object relational mapper SQLAlchemy into Zope 3 as SQLOS integrates sqlobject.

-zalchemy tries to do it's best not to interfere with the standard SQLAlchemy usage.
+zalchemy tries to do its best not to interfere with the standard SQLAlchemy usage.
 The main part of zalchemy is the integration of the SQLAlchemy transaction into the Zope transaction.
 This is solved by using a data manager which joins the Zope transaction for every newly created thread.